gestalt-config/gestalt/docs/gestalt-static/docs/advanced/security-temporary-nodes.md

 Eventually the secret node should be garbage collected.
 However, while waiting for GC it may still be found in memory.
 These values will not be cached in the Gestalt Cache and should not be cached by the caller.
 Since they are not cached there a performance cost since each request has to be looked up.

-To protect values you can either use the `addTemporaryNodeAccessCount` methods in the `GestaltBuilder` or register a `TemporarySecretModule` by using the `TemporarySecretModuleBuilder`.
+To protect values you can either use the `addTemporaryNodeAccessCount` methods in the `GestaltBuilder`, register a `TemporarySecretModule` by using the `TemporarySecretModuleBuilder` or annotate a configuration with `@{temp:int}`.

 ```java
 Map<String, String> configs = new HashMap<>();